-- You’ll need to estimate your child’s expected earnings, taxed income, and benefits for summer 2021 and the 2021-2022 semester.
+- You’ll need to estimate your child’s expected earnings, taxed income, and benefits.
 You will have to fill out the estimated amount that your child receives from parents, scholarships, employers, and relatives.

 - Although most students don’t have assets or investments, you’ll need to include the value of any stocks and stock options, uniform gifts to minors, certificates of deposits, non-qualified annuities, commodities, precious & strategic metals, and installments and land sale contracts.

 - In the special circumstances segment, you can list any special circumstances that affected your family, such as changes in employment, or the COVID-19 pandemic.
 This is sent to ALL colleges your child applies to, and any information they’d like to share with a specific university should be sent to that school’s financial aid office.